Devvz/docker-pterodactyl/README.md

 These containers were built using CentOS 7.1 with PHP7.

-## Running the Container using `docker-compose`

-Using the `docker-compose` feature will automatically deploy all of the necessary attributes contained within this file.
-If you would prefer to do this manually, please move onto the next section.

-Pull the container:

-`docker pull quay.io/linkgoeshere`

-Run the containers:

-`docker-compose -d`

-## Running the Container Manually
+## Configuring the Containers

-**Database Container**
+**Database Container (pterodb)**

 The container requires a database.
 MariaDB is the recommended database.

 The following command creates a container using the MariaDB image.
-It also configures the necessary database (environment) settings, hence the numerous -e flags:
+It also configures the necessary environment settings for the database to function properly:

 `docker run -it --name pterodb -e MYSQL_ROOT_PASSWORD=password -e MYSQL_DATABASE=pterodb -e MYSQL_USER=pterodactyl -e MYSQL_PASSWORD=pterodactylpassword --name pterodb -d mariadb`

-**Pterodactyl Container**
+**Pterodactyl Container (pterophp)**

+The following command creates the Pterodactyl panel container.
+It exposes port 9000 externally and internally which is required to allow this container to communicate with the web server container.

+`docker run -it --expose 9000:9000 --name pterophp quay.io/linkgoeshere:latest`

+**Website Container (pteroweb)**

+The container requires a web server.
+NGINX is the recommended web server.

-The following command creates the Pterodactyl panel container and exposes port 80 and 443 externally and internally.
-It also links the Pterodactyl container to the database container which is required for communication.
-It also configures numerous settings for the container:
+The following command creates a container using the NGINX image.
+It exposes port 80 and 443 externally and internally.
+It also links the containers to one another which is required for communication.
+It also configures the necessary environment settings for the web server to function properly:

-`docker run -it -p 80:80 -p 443:443 -v /srv/pterodactyl/.env:/var/www/html/.env --link pterodb -e db_host=pterodb -e db_port=3306 -e db_name=pterodb -e db_user=ptero -e db_pass=pterodactylpassword -e panel_url= -e timezone="America/New_York" -e email_driver=mail -e panel_email=foo@bar.org --name pteroweb quay.io/linkgoeshere:latest`
+`docker run -it -p 80:80 -p 443:443 -v /srv/pterodactyl/.env:/var/www/html/.env --link pterophp --link pterodb -e db_host=pterodb -e db_port=3306 -e db_name=pterodb -e db_user=ptero -e db_pass=pterodactylpassword -e panel_url= -e timezone="America/New_York" -e email_driver=mail -e panel_email=foo@bar.org --name pteroweb quay.io/linkgoeshere:latest`

 ## Additional Settings